deanwampler/spark-scala-tutorial/README.markdown

 > **WARNING:** Methods like `countByValue` that return a Scala collection will copy the entire object back to the driver program.
 This could crash your application with an [OutOfMemory](http://docs.oracle.com/javase/8/docs/api/java/lang/OutOfMemoryError.html) exception if the collection is too big!

-## Running as a Hadoop Job
+#### Running as a Hadoop Job

-In a previous section, we described how to run `WordCount3` either locally or in Hadoop.
-Let's discuss the Hadoop details now.
+Let's discuss Hadoop execution in a little more detail.

 Recall from the setup instructions that the data must already be in HDFS.
 The location `/user/$USER/data` is assumed.
 If you used a different location, always specify the `--input` argument when you run the examples.

 The driver program, [hadoop.HWordCound3](https://github.com/deanwampler/spark-scala-tutorial/blob/master/src/main/scala/sparktutorial/hadoop/HWordCount3.scala), is used to run `WordCount3` in Hadoop.
-It is also available in the Activator UI *Run* panel and the shell/SBT `run` command.
+It is run with SBT using `run-main hadoop.HWordCound3` or alias `hex3` command.
 Try it now.

 The output is more verbose and the execution time is longer, due to Hadoop's overhead.
 The end of the output shows a URL for the *Hue* UI that's also part of the Sandbox.
 Open your browser to that URL to look at the data.
 The content will be very similar to the output of the previous, local run, but it will be formatted differently and the word-count pairs will be in a different (random) order.

-Using the Activator shell or SBT, you can also use `run-main hadoop.HWordCount3` or the alias `hex3`.

 For convenient, there is also a bash shell script for this example in the `scripts` directory, [scripts/wordcount3.sh](https://github.com/deanwampler/spark-scala-tutorial/blob/master/scripts/wordcount3.sh):